terramate-io/terramate/docs/project-config.md

 # Project Configuration

 Terramate does not depend on user configuration and comes with a set of sensible defaults.
-But when defaults doesn't work Terramate allows some project wide configurations to be changed.

-Configurations that are project wide can be defined only once, and they **MUST** be defined at the project root.
+Configurations are valid projec-wide and can be defined only once at the project root.

+All project configurations are defined within the `terramate` block.

-## terramate.required_version
+## The `terramate.required_version` Attribute

-Required version is defined by the attribute `terramate.required_version` where `required_version` accepts a version constraint string, which specifies which versions of Terramate can be inside a Terramate project.
+Required version is defined by the attribute `terramate.required_version` attribute where `required_version` accepts a version constraint string, which specifies which versions of Terramate can be used inside a Terramate project.

+We recommend to pin the exact version to use and update the config, when updating Terramate.

 The version constraint string uses the same notation as the one used on [Terraform](https://www.terraform.io/language/expressions/version-constraints).